david-sauvage/effective-java-summary/README.md

 ```

 __Item 8 : Avoid finalizers and cleaners__

 Finalizers and cleaners are not guaranteed to be executed.
 It depends on the garbage collector and it can be executed long after the object is not referenced anymore.
 If you need to let go of resources, think about implementing the *AutoCloseable* interface.

 __Item 9 : Try with resources__

-When using try-finally blocks exception can occur in both the try and finally block.
-It result in non clear stacktrace.
+When using try-finally blocks exceptions can occur in both the try and finally block.
+It results in non clear stacktraces.
 Always use try with resources instead of try-finally.
 It's clearer and the exceptions that can occured will be clearer.

 Example :